 To add even more contrast to the picture of NASA in crisis, China launched its first man in space, nine months after the Columbia accident.
 On October 15, 2003, Shenzhou-5 spacecraft, with a 38-year-old Lt.
 Colonel Yang Liwei onboard entered orbit after apparently flawless launch from the launch pad in the Gobi Desert.
 After a day in space, the first Chinese astronaut returned safely to Earth to face fanfare of the official media.

 Along with considerable amount of Russian technology, the Chinese manned space program adopted a great deal of the Soviet-style secrecy, letting analysts in the West to run amok in speculating possible scenarios for the Chinese future in space.

-Despite less than enthusiastic reaction by the Western media, and all but total ignorance of the American public about the Chinese feat in space, some US analysts went on record, predicting a "new space race" with China.
-One "expert" was careless enough to promise Chinese manned expedition to the Moon within less than five years and a respectable US newspaper went ahead printing such "analysis."
+Some US analysts went on record, predicting a "new space race" with China and one expert weven promised Chinese manned expedition to the Moon within less than five years.
 Skeptics, however, reminded about rather slow pace of the Chinese space program and about the lack of real challenge to the American political and economic dominance in the world to spark any really active competition in space.